patzsantos/e-portfolio-uoeo/ssdcs_unit1.md

 <details><summary><h3>2.
 Team Contract</h3></summary>
 <br>
-_We had to start getting in touch with our teammates for the design document development team project.
-Our team started a group chat where we discussed what to include our contract, and decide on our team name--**Bulwark**._
+We had to start getting in touch with our teammates for the design document development team project.
+Our team started a group chat where we discussed what to include our contract, and decide on our team name--Bulwark._
 <br>
 <img src="images/ssdcs_unit1_teamcontract_1.jpg?raw=true"/>
 <img src="images/ssdcs_unit1_teamcontract_2.jpg?raw=true"/>